-• Tuberculin Skin Test
+a.
+Tuberculin (TB) Skin Test

 Proof of two (2) TB skin tests, with the second test being 7 to 21 days apart.
-If the student has had a two (2) TB skin test and then annually has had one (1) TB skin test, the one (1) test will be sufficient.
+If the student has had two (2) TB skin tests and then annually has had one (1) TB skin test, the one (1) test will be sufficient (unless the facility requires another 2 step TB skin test annually.)

 (EXCEPTION - documentation of previous POSITIVE TB skin test, in which case the student must submit evidence of a chest x-ray the first year done within 2 years).
-We will accept the QuantiFERON-TB Gold serum blood test that checks for TB in place of the two step TB skin test; However, you may still have to get the two step test if a facility you are doing clinicals at does not recognize the serum blood test.
+We will accept the QuantiFERON-TB Gold serum blood test that checks for TB in place of the two step TB skin test.
+However, you may still have to get the two-step if a facility you are placed in for clinical does not recognize the serum blood test.